nginx/unit-docs/source/configuration.rst

    * - :samp:`timeout`
      - Integer, sets the session timeout for the TLS session cache.

-       When a new session is created, it is assigned a lifetime based on its creation time and current timeout value.
+       When a new session is created, its lifetime derives from current time and :samp:`timeout`.
 If a cached session is requested past its lifetime, it is not reused.

        The default is :samp:`300` (5 minutes).